skatwala/Projects/Spring Boot With Unit and Integration Tests/Readme.md

 	Unit and Integration Tests for Service
 	Unit and Integration Tests for Database
 	Test Suites which combine the above tests and can be run as part of DevOps CI / CD Pipeline Test to verify that Database is online

-It uses MySQL database, the user id root and password Welcome1.
-These values can be changed in application.properties.